San Marcos Growers LogoSan Marcos Growers

 Typha angustifolia (Aquatic) (Lesser Cattail) - Lesser Cattail is an erect, rhizomatous perennial that grows 3 to 6 feet tall with leaves that are very narrow, and flattened.
 Flowers grow on erect stalks, and the fruits are cigar-shaped and 2 to 6 inches long.
 Fruits contain soft, downy seeds.
 In this species, the staminate and pistillate flowers are separated by a gap of up to 2 inches of stalk, females appear below the males.
 Leaves emerge in the spring, flowering is initiated in early to mid-summer, and the greatest clonal growth occurs in the fall.
 Spreads by lateral rhizomes produced at the leaf base.
 Under good conditions, seeds germinate from May to September.
 Plant in full sun or part shade in marshy soil or under water up to 3 feet deep.
 The Lesser cattail occurs from Nova Scotia south through parts of New England along the coast to southern Florida.
 It occurs in the Midwest and is found in scattered populations throughout Nebraska and Wyoming, parts of the Intermountain West, and along the Pacific Northwest coast into central California.
 Also known as the narrow-leaved cattail.
 Commonly crosses with Typha latifolia in the wild and gives rise to the hybrid Typha x glauca.
 Cold hardy to less than 15° F.

-This information about Typha angustifolia displayed on this web page is based on research we have conducted in our horticultural library and from reliable online resources.
-We also will relate observations we have made about it as it grows in our nursery gardens and other gardens visited, as well how our crops have performed in containers in the nursery field.
-Where appropriate, we will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.
+The information about Typha angustifolia displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]